-As shown in Figure 7, the call graph is comprised of colored rectangles connected by arrows.
+As shown in Figure 4.3, the call graph is comprised of colored rectangles connected by arrows.
 Each colored rectangle here represents a node in the call graph for a particular file and each edge represents a function call from one node to another.
 Nodes in the call graph simply contain a unique identifier assigned to that node along with the name of the function that the node represents.
 All call graph elements are moveable, able to be minimized, and the edges connecting each node can be hidden.
 We have implemented this functionality for the same reasons discussed in the CFG segment above.
-Clicking a node of the call graph causes that node to be highlighted in green, any node called by that node to be highlighted in gray, and any nodes calling the selected node to be highlighted in yellow.
-Paths to each node called by the selected node are also highlighted in red by GDE, similar to the highlighting scheme of the CFG described above.
+Clicking a node of the call graph causes that node to be highlighted in green, any node called by that node to be highlighted in gray, and any nodes calling the selected node to be highlighted in red by GDE, similar to the highlighting scheme of the CFG described above.